Why Walk with a Doc is the Best Part of My Job – Walk with a Doc

 Now, let’s be doctors and turn this thing around.

--David Sabgir, MD, FACC
+David Sabgir, MD, FACC

-Founder and CEO, Walk with a Doc
+Cardiologist and Founder/CEO of Walk with a Doc

-Posted in International Newsletter
+Posted in Dr. Sabgir's Newsletter

 Post navigation